wcamarao/session.socket.io/README.md

 This tiny node module simplifies your web sockets app when using http sessions from express or connect middlewares.
 It has no dependencies and can be initialized using any session store and cookie parser compatible with express or connect.

-It's compatible with express 3, connect 2 and socket.io 0.9.
-If you're using socket.io >= 1.0, it supports middleware and there's a [simpler module](https://github.com/xpepermint/socket.io-express-session) for that.
+This module is compatible with express 3 and 4, connect 2 and socket.io 0.9.
+If you're using socket.io >= 1.0, it supports middleware and there's a [simpler module](https://github.com/xpepermint/socket.io-express-session) available.

 ## Quick Start